 AAA conducted a similar survey in 2016 to measure U.S. driver’s reaction to self-driving vehicles becoming a new standard on American roads.

-The survey produced nearly identical results, as three-fourths of U.S. drivers feared riding in a self-driving car.
+The survey produced nearly identical results, as three-fourths of U.S. drivers feared to ride in a self-driving car.

 However, 59 percent of 2017 participants are now ready to accept some form of autonomous technology in their next vehicle.